GrieferAtWork/deemon/include/deemon/object.md

 7. Invoke the internal `tp_clear` operator on every unreachable GC object
    This operator then unbinds all `member`-style attributes of the object, which is always enough to kill all possible forms of cyclic dependencies between GC objects
 8. Decref the references acquired during step **4.**
-   At this point, the objects should actually end up being destroyed, as per the usual `DeeObject_Destroy` path
+   At this point, the objects should actually end up being destroyed, as per the usual `DeeObject_Destroy` path should hit `0` references and be destroyed